tarwn/lessthandot-hugo/blogs/content/posts/2012-02-08-it-s-hard-to-be.md

 ---
 Average Joe.
 An average day.
 An average salary.
 An average run.
 An average house.

-You hear about &#8220;averages&#8221; a lot.
+You hear about “averages” a lot.
 But what does it really mean?
 And why is this important to a SQL Server professional?

 **Being Average**

-An average is the &#8220;middle&#8221; value in a set of data values.
-When talking about or calculating an average, most people consider using the &#8220;mean&#8221;.
-However, there are also &#8220;median&#8221; and &#8220;mode&#8221; to take into consideration.
+An average is the “middle” value in a set of data values.
+When talking about or calculating an average, most people consider using the “mean”.
+However, there are also “median” and “mode” to take into consideration.
 Each is calculated differently, and can produce drastically different results across a data set.
 As a data professional, particularly when working with business intelligence and reporting, knowing what data point the business or user needs to know is of utmost importance.

-Let&#8217;s use the AdventureWorks2008R2 sample database to explore these functions.
-We&#8217;ll use the SalesOrderHeader and SalesOrderDetail tables to determine &#8220;averages&#8221;.
+Let's use the AdventureWorks2008R2 sample database to explore these functions.
+We'll use the SalesOrderHeader and SalesOrderDetail tables to determine “averages”.

 To begin, create a view that takes the orders, by salesperson, for a year, and sums the number of orders and value of orders.